 Emory Healthcare is committed to providing confidential and accessible STI testing at sites across metropolitan Atlanta.
 We partner with organizations around the community to deliver family planning, sexual education, and sexually transmitted infection screenings and resources.

 The choices you make on a day-to-day basis lead to your overall health and wellness.
 Our providers are here to meet you where you are and help you take the next best steps to better outcomes.

 If you or a family member is due for a health visit, talk with your provider about which screenings are right for you.
-Registered nurses are available from 7:30 a.m. to 6 p.m.
-EST (M-F) to help you find a location or specialist.
+Our HealthConnection representatives are available seven days a week to help you find a location or specialist.
+HealthConnection hours are: Monday – Friday, from 8 a.m. to 8 p.m.
+EST, Saturday from 8 a.m. – 5 p.m., and Sunday from 10 a.m. – 3 p.m.
 Call Emory HealthConnection at 404-778-7777 or find a provider near you to help you get and stay healthy.

 At Emory Healthcare, we’re here to help you find the care you need when you need it.
 With more than 3,400 doctors and 425 locations, including 11 hospitals, primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
 Find a doctor near you to schedule your annual screenings and exams.